eddyerburgh/data-structures-in-practice/content/posts/trees.md

 The DOM is represented as a tree, and Chrome uses a tree structure internally to represent the DOM.

 Trees can have lots of interesting properties that make them great for a variety of use-cases.
 Future posts will look at how different trees are used to implement databases, fast-lookup in Linux, and many more.

-## TODO

-- Check terminology for for-loop, how is element created each loop, pointers?